 Agbaji helps hurting Raptors get past Hornets 111-106; Poeltl hurt in game

-Toronto Raptors guard RJ Barrett (9) makes a pass as Charlotte Hornets forward Grant Williams (2) defends during second half NBA basketball action in Toronto on Sunday, March 3, 2024.
+Toronto Raptors guard Immanuel Quickley (5) is fouled by Charlotte Hornets forward Grant Williams (2) during second half NBA basketball action in Toronto on Sunday, March 3, 2024.
 THE CANADIAN PRESS/Frank Gunn

 John Chidley-Hill, The Canadian Press